mosaic-code-coop/.github/profile/README.md

 ▎ "The purpose of a system is what it does." — Stafford Beer

 Most companies, by design, exist to extract wealth for investors — and everything else (workers, customers, communities, the planet) is treated as expendable.
-Mosaic exists because that pattern has led us to _gestures broadly_, and because the people building alternatives shouldn't have to do it alone.
+Mosaic exists because that pattern has led us to the world we find ourselves in, and because the people building alternatives shouldn't have to do it alone.

 We're a group of people who have worked in tech, non-profits and corporate in Australia and New Zealand pooling our time and expertise under a single co-operative umbrella, so that the businesses we build can stay accountable to the people who do the work and the communities they serve.